Larceny, otherwise known as theft or stealing, is when a person attempts to permanently deprive someone else of something that is rightfully theirs.

 In some cases, defendants may also be required to make reparations to the victim.

-If a defendant is found guilty and convicted of larceny, they may be able to request a Section 10, depending on their previous history and the circumstances surrounding the offence.
+If a defendant is found guilty and convicted of larceny, they may be able to request a section 10 dismissal or conditional release order, depending on their previous history and the circumstances surrounding the offence.

-A Section 10 is a finding of guilt without a conviction, which means that the defendant won’t face penalties for their offence and it won’t appear on their criminal record.
+Section 10 dismissals and conditional release orders are findings of guilt without a conviction, which means that the defendant won’t face penalties for their offence and it won’t appear on their criminal record.

 If you are facing larceny charges, a criminal lawyer can help advise you on your best defence and help you avoid a harsh penalty.